 The easiest way to curate social media content in WordPress is by using Smash Balloon.

 Smash Balloon is the best social media plugin for WordPress.
-It allows you to display social media feeds on your WordPress website beautifully.
+It allows you to beautifully display social media feeds on your WordPress website.
+Check out our detailed Smash Balloon review to learn its full scope.

 First, you need to install and activate the Smash Balloon plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.